-The General Records Schedule (GRS) is a University policy developed by Records Management Services that provides instruction on how long you must keep different types of records (retention) and how records should be destroyed or transferred to the Archives (disposition) once they have fulfilled their retention requirements.
+Developed by Records Management Services, the GRS provides instruction on how long you must keep different types of records (retention) and how records should be destroyed or transferred to the Archives (disposition) once they have fulfilled their retention requirements.

 The GRS applies to records in all formats, including paper records, electronic records such as Word documents, spreadsheets and databases, and e-mail.

-How the GRS is Organized
+How to use the GRS

 There is also a retention statement that tells you how long to keep the records.
 Records that have historical value and may be appropriate for transfer to the University Archives are indicated in the retention plan by the phrases "contact archives," transfer to archives," and "retain permanently."

 What if I don't find my records in the GRS?